PowerPoint

 ab.Delete

-Hint: Should it be necessary for Windows to process pending events in a macro in between (often also called "KeepWindowsAlive"), you can force this by using the following VBA function:
+Hint: If it's necessary that Windows process upcoming events (often named as "KeepWindowsAlive") within a macro, you can force this by using the following VBA function:

 DoEvents